Morphing Medellín – Part 1

-Once known as the most dangerous city in the world, this January Medellín in Columbia was named the number one travel destination on the rise in South America.
+Once known as the most dangerous city in the world, this January Medellín in Colombia was named the number one travel destination on the rise in South America.
 From a world full of darkness and crime, the city has stepped into the light – thanks to its own society, which remembered its values at the darkest moment.
-Here is the full story.

 Medellín is in the middle of the mountains, in a valley where water comes from the hills and crosses the city from south to north.
 The growth of the city advanced on terrain that originally had a close, deep relationship with nature.